-The 2tents IOP is six weeks every Monday, Wednesday and Thursday afternoons from 2-5 PM.
+The 2tents IOP is approximately five weeks every Monday through Thursday afternoons from 2-5 PM.
 We fully understand that this program will not be for everyone, but our expectation is that young people entering the IOP will be learning (and working hard at learning) a new set of skills and will need some margin in their lives to allow that to happen.
 We've spoken with some schools and they seem prepared to work with you to figure out what is best for your child.

 While in the IOP your young person is expected to continue seeing their individual therapist weekly.
 We will work closely with your therapist, school and other treatment team members during your time in the IOP to best assist the change process.
 If you do not have a therapist, we are happy to assist you in finding a therapist that meets your adolescent's and family’s needs.